 Strategies:

-The river as a connection between the inner city and the lake
+The river as a connection between the inner city and the

 The river as a journey